 More and more of the guys I play with are starting to use Evoshield protective gear, and they really like it.
 It’s amazing how it molds individually to your leg, elbow, ankle, wrist, and thumb.

 When you first pull Evoshield out of the bag, it is flimsy.
 You wrap it where you want it to protect and set it with tape or ace bandage to hold it in place.
 Being exposed to air it starts to harden making it custom fit to your body.

 – Cons: The Evoshield elbow guard is minimal in bulk but also in padding and area coverage.
-If you want better protection, the Shock Doctor elbow guard (above) might be a better option for you.
+If you want better protection, the G-form (above) might be a better option for you.